syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.NETCORE/getting-started.md

 * [Create a Project using Syncfusion ASP.NET Core Extension](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/project-template/)

-## Install ASP.NET Core package in the application
+## Install the ASP.NET Core package in the application

 Syncfusion ASP.NET Core controls are in [nuget.org.](https://www.nuget.org/packages?q=syncfusion.EJ2).
 Refer to the [NuGet packages topic](https://ej2.syncfusion.com/aspnetcore/documentation/nuget-packages/) to learn more about installing NuGet packages in various OS environments.
 To add ASP.NET Core controls to the application, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution) and search for [Syncfusion.EJ2.AspNet.Core](https://www.nuget.org/packages/Syncfusion.EJ2.AspNet.Core/), then install it.